Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 if not, they can probably more easily reimplement persistence on their platform based on the Urbit experience than try to evolve Urbit to suit their needs.

-Finally, in their common reject of metaprogramming, both the Human and Martian computing approaches lack first-class notions of meta-levels at runtime.
+Finally, in their common rejection of metaprogramming, both the Human and Martian computing approaches lack first-class notions of meta-levels at runtime.
 Therefore, all their software is built and distributed